The Fastest Way to Unlock Badges in NBA 2K22

 These badges are complementary to your attributes and will allow you to specialize more in different aspects of the game.

-This is what separates other players who might have the same skills and attributes as you.
+Badges are what separates other players who might have the same skills and attributes as you.
 There are a lot of builds you can do and the depth of the customization is what makes this game great.
 For that very reason, finding out the best way to get badges in 2k22 is crucial for your performance.

 When Can You Unlock Badges?